<< Click to Display Table of Contents >>

 Cycle start problem

 Many machines require the program to be sent to them as soon as the cycle start button is pressed.
 Select transmit program at the DNC before pressing cycle start.
 This requires the PC to start sending when it either sees the handshake line going high (for hardware handshaking) or when it receives an XOn (for software handshaking).
-If software handshaking is used then try enabling Wait for XOn before send data in the port transmit settings.
-For further information, please refer to Program format.
+If software handshaking is used, then try enabling Wait for XOn before sending data in the port transmit settings.
+For further information, please refer to the Program format section.

 Check your cable

 Check that your cable is wired correctly.
 For information on how to wire a standard serial cable, please refer to Serial communication overview.
 Some machines require a special non-standard serial cable.
 For further information, please refer to the reference manual for your CNC.

 Try using another serial port, in case you have a defective serial port.